The-Scripters-Guild/ForgeWiki/forge/spawning/initial-spawning/initial-spawn-points.md

 <figure><img src="../../../.gitbook/assets/cover-tsg-placeholder.jpg" alt="Cover image"><figcaption></figcaption></figure>

-Initial Spawn Points are used to place players at the start of a match, most commonly in Free-For-All modes.
+Initial Spawn Points are used to place players at the start of a match, most commonly in Free-For-All game modes.
 In 4v4 team matches where valid Team Intro Spawns have not been configured, players will default to these Initial Spawn Points first, falling back to Respawn Points only if no other spawn options remain.

 ## Placement and Spacing